Nikon D5600 vs Panasonic S5

 It is notable that the S5 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The D5600 lacks such a headphone port.

 Both the D5600 and the S5 are recent models that are part of the current product line-up.
 The D5600 replaced the earlier Nikon D5500, while the S5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5600 and S5 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Panasonic S5 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D5600 or the Panasonic S5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.